encode/django-rest-framework/docs/api-guide/fields.md

 # Third party packages

+The following third party packages are also available.

 ## DRF Compound Fields

 The [drf-compound-fields][drf-compound-fields] package provides "compound" serializer fields, such as lists of simple values, which can be described by other fields rather than serializers with the `many=True` option.
 Also provided are fields for typed dictionaries and values that can be either a specific type or a list of items of that type.